emmyzzang/GoodGrind/README.md

 The Positive Chart displays the user's positive reasons on the x axis, with reason occurrrences on the y axis.
 ![](images/gg5.png)

 The Neutral Chart displays the user's neutral reasons on the x axis, with reason occurrrences on the y axis.
 ![](images/gg6.png)

+The Sad Chart displays the user's sad reasons on the x axis, with reason occurrrences on the y axis.
 ![](images/gg7.png)
 =============================================================================